UoB-COMSM0166/2025-group-5/README.md

 ---

-#### ✅ What Went Well: A Thoughtfully Closed Loop from Vision to Execution
+#### What Went Well: A Thoughtfully Closed Loop from Vision to Execution

 1. **A Clean, Goal-Driven Agile Collaboration Model**
    We followed a development path that included:
    - Clear [environment](#stakeholder) analysis (team, player, market);
    - [Two core Epics](#epics) grounding the experience (visual storytelling + player growth);
-   - An **[innovative prioritization strategy](#planning)** combining Planning Poker and MoSCoW;
+   - An [innovative prioritization strategy](#planning) combining Planning Poker and MoSCoW;
-   - Agile system design responsive to both **[technical feasibility](#implementation)** and **[narrative opportunity](#implementation)**;
+   - Agile system design responsive to both [technical feasibility](#implementation) and [narrative opportunity](#implementation);
    - Dynamic collaboration structures that allowed the [design–engineering loop](#team) to close.

 2. **Narrative Realization Through Mechanics**
-   - The **cursed vision mechanic** created both spatial challenge and emotional pressure, enforcing memory, deduction, and caution;
+   - The cursed vision mechanic created both spatial challenge and emotional pressure, enforcing memory, deduction, and caution
-   - The **transformation system** gave players narratively grounded ways to grow—absorbing the enemy not just as a mechanic, but as a metaphor;
+   - The transformation system gave players narratively grounded ways to grow—absorbing the enemy not just as a mechanic, but as a metaphor
-   - Through **level palette, animation layers, and transitions**, we ensured visual storytelling supported pacing and tone.
+   - Through level palette, animation layers, and transitions, we ensured visual storytelling supported pacing and tone

 3. **Technical Innovation Through Methodical Architecture**
-   - We built a **[modular, config-driven architecture](#design)** that allowed designers and non-coders to contribute meaningfully;
+   - We built a [modular, config-driven architecture](#design) that allowed designers and non-coders to contribute meaningfully
-   - The mantra “**[code defines behavior, config defines variation](#json)**” proved crucial to rapid iteration and systemic clarity;
+   - The mantra “[code defines behavior, config defines variation](#json)” proved crucial to rapid iteration and systemic clarity
-   - [Evaluation](#evaluation) combined **Think-Aloud** testing and **NASA-TLX workload comparison**, giving us real user data to support our design claims.
+   - [Evaluation](#evaluation) combined Think-Aloud testing and NASA-TLX workload comparison, giving us real user data to support our design claims

 ---

-#### ❗ Limitations: Delayed Insights and Execution Tradeoffs
+#### Limitations: Delayed Insights and Execution Tradeoffs

 Despite the strengths in structure and vision, the project showed several limitations typical of student-scale efforts:

 1. **Underutilized Support Systems**
-   While we studied player and internal dynamics deeply, we neglected **external support channels**—e.g., TAs, mentors, or peer reviews.
+   While we studied player and internal dynamics deeply, we neglected external support channels—e.g., TAs, mentors, or peer reviews.
 In retrospect, earlier feedback could have refined our roadmap and avoided late-stage design scrambles.

 2. **Overly Exploratory Early Phase**
    Our first development phase lacked rigor.
 With no clear acceptance criteria or testing loops, we lost precious time.
-As a result, we discovered valuable features (e.g., *interaction checkpoints*, *optional hint systems*) late—**too late to implement them cleanly**.
+As a result, we discovered valuable features (e.g., interaction checkpoints, optional hint systems) late—too late to implement them cleanly.

 3. **Inconsistent Polish and Unrealized Depth**
-   While many systems were functionally implemented, **polish was uneven**.
+   While many systems were functionally implemented, polish was uneven.
 UI feedback, transitions, and onboarding lacked full refinement.
-Branching narrative and replay value features were **cut due to scope constraints**, limiting the long-term depth of the experience.
+Branching narrative and replay value features were cut due to scope constraints, limiting the long-term depth of the experience.

 ---